pachyderm/pachyderm/README.md

 ## Dev Container Workflow

-Building and running the extension in a Docker container allows us to run mount, which is not possible in recent versions of macOS.
+Building and running the extension in a Docker container allows us to use mount, which is not possible in recent versions of macOS.

 Assuming that you are running a Pachyderm instance somewhere, and that you can port-forward `pachd`